-Combining the more conservative, visual estimates for the whelping patches (48 684; SE = 2747) with the photographic estimates of pups born outside of the whelping patch on 13 and 20 March 1990 (33 498; SE = 12 450), resulted in an estimate for total pup production of hooded seals at the Front in 1990 of 82 182 (SE = 12 636).
+Combining the more conservative, visual estimates for the whelping patches (48,684, SE=2.747) with the photographic estimates of pups born outside of the whelping patch on 13 and 20 March (33,498, SE=12,450), results in an estimate for total pup production of hooded seals at the Front in 1990 of 82,182 (SE=12,636).
 A number of estimates of pup production at the Front over the past three decades are available (Table 4, Fig. 2).
 However, many of these results were obtained using different methods and are not directly comparable.
-Using the survival index method, pup production from 1966-77 was estimated to be in the order of 25 000-32 000 (Øritsland and Benjaminsen, MS 1975; Sergeant, MS 1976; Lett, MS 1977; Winters and Bergflødt, MS 1978).
-These estimates are similar since they rely upon similar data and are heavily influenced by a single high catch in 1966
+Using the survival index method, pup production from 1966-77 was estimated to be in the order of 25,000 - 32,000 (Øritsland and Benjaninsen 1975, Sergeant 1976, Lett 1977, Winters and Bergflødt 1978).
+These estimates are similar since they rely upon similar data and are heavily influenced by a single high catch in 1966 (Bowen et al. 1987).
+A sequential population analysis (Winters and Bergflødt 1978) resulted in a similar estimate for this period but should not be viewed as independent estimates since it was fit to an esitmate of 1971 pup production obtained from the survival index.
+Hay and Wakeham (1983) estimated annual pup production between 8,000 to 16,000 for the period 1977 to 1982 using a Leslie analysis, but felt that it was likely an underestimate because it only included whelping patches where hunting occurred.
+There was no estimate of pup production outside of these whelping patches or of pups which may have left the ice prior to the time of the hunt.